The principle of CRM

-CRM offers a definitive customer view across functions, channels, products and customer data types.
-It drives every customer interaction.
-CRM aspires to recreate the ‘traditional corner shop’ experience to millions of clients.
-To achieve this quality data is the main fodder.
-It is said that Data is the new Oil.
+CRM offers a definitive customer view across functions, channels, products, and customer data types, in turn driving every customer interaction.
+CRM aspires to recreate the ‘traditional corner shop’ experience for millions of clients.
+To achieve this quality data is a necessity.

-Surprisingly, data is often neglected in a typical Enterprise implementation.
+Surprisingly, data is often neglected in a typical enterprise implementation.

-Data problems occur at different points during an implementation.
+Data problems occur at different points during implementation.
 First, in the collection of data.
 Secondly, integrating and deduplication of data across systems and sources.
-The tools and processes deployed make a big difference in mitigating these problems.
+The tools and processes deployed to make a big difference in mitigating these problems.
 Integrating customer data sets is challenging, as CRM has such a broad scope.
 For example, a typical bank could have up to 150 different systems containing customer data.
-To gain a single view of each customer and their value and needs, all the data need to be combined.
+To gain a single view of each customer and their value and needs, all the data needs to be combined.

 Data warehousing has exposed data quality problems that become apparent when a company tries to integrate disparate data for CRM.
 In one example, an insurance company was shocked when it downloaded data from its claims processing centre and found 80% of claims apparently involved broken legs.
 Investigation revealed that the code used to indicate a broken leg was the default code in the system used to process claims.
 Claims staff were paid according to speed and used a default code to accelerate the processing of each claim.

 Research carried out on the impact of data reveals some interesting insights.
 All organisations surveyed recognised the importance of data quality for a successful CRM implementation, but only 5% of them had optimally invested in their data strategies as suggested by the software vendor.
 These organisations got the maximum return from their CRM investment.
-Data migration strategy is often siloed, with the implementation partner loading the data which is provided by the customer in a format published by the partner to accommodate the To Be Solution.
-The responsibility of generating a Data strategy, cleansing, extracting and translating this data often lies with the customer.
+A data migration strategy is often siloed, with the implementation partner loading the data which is provided by the customer in a format published by the partner to accommodate the To Be Solution.
+The responsibility of generating a Data strategy, cleansing, extracting, and translating this data often lies with the customer.

 Few organisations foresee problems when planning a CRM project.
-This is often because data quality problems do not present until the project is underway, when the resource required to address them can be beyond tolerance.
-If addressed at the strategy formulation stage, however, improved data quality can benefit operational costs, customer satisfaction, effective decision-making and, importantly, employee confidence in CRM.
-High quality, well-integrated customer data are the cornerstone of a successful CRM project.
+This is often because data quality problems do not present until the project is underway when the resource required to address them can be beyond tolerance.
+If addressed at the strategy formulation stage, however, improved data quality can benefit operational costs, customer satisfaction, effective decision-making, and, importantly, employee confidence in CRM.
+High-quality, well-integrated customer data are the cornerstone of a successful CRM project.

 A study conducted by the Data Warehousing Institute suggests that poor quality data can result in losses of 10–25% of organisations’ revenues.

 Data strategy is crucial both for new implementations as well as ongoing BAU.
 Increasingly, organisations recognise their data is valuable, it is essential that a comprehensive data management strategy is present at the beginning of any CRM implementation.
-The problem needs to be addressed enterprise-wide, with an holistic solution.
+The problem needs to be addressed enterprise-wide, with a holistic solution.
 Such a solution is also required to resolve problems of ownership of the central integrated customer database — the CRM ‘powerhouse’.

-- Develop a proper organisational Data strategy: what are the customer touchpoints? how is data captured?
+- Develop a proper organisational data strategy: what are the customer touchpoints? how is data captured?
 What type of data is being captured e.g. Master data, operational data, texts, and conversations, streaming data?